 Lack of binary log checksums.

-other errors may not be identified when processing the
+errors may not be identified when processing the binary

-binary log.
-To ensure that data is transmitted without
+log.
+To ensure that data is transmitted without network

 Filtering based on server ID not supported.

-A common practice is to filter out changes on some slaves
+method to filter out changes on some slaves is to use a

 server_id system variable

 for statement filtering, use statement-based logging.

 options differ considerably depending on whether row-based

 or statement-based logging is used.
 Therefore, it is

 For more information about these options and the impact